Best Medicare Supplement Plans in Nebraska (2026)

 Compare Plan Types

-Plan G offers the most coverage.
-Plan N provides similar benefits with lower premiums plus modest copays ($20 for doctor visits, $50 for emergency room).
-Plan F, available only if you enrolled in Medicare before 2020, covers all out-of-pocket costs.
+Plan G covers the most ground for new Medicare enrollees.
+Plan N provides similar benefits with lower premiums plus $20 copays for doctor visits and $50 for emergency room visits.
+Plan F covers all out-of-pocket costs but is available only to those who enrolled in Medicare before 2020.

 Plans K and L cost less monthly but require you to pay a percentage of costs until you hit an annual limit.
 Plans A, C and D have varying benefit levels.
 Plans B and M fill specific gaps between basic and comprehensive coverage.